solo-io/kdiag/README.md

 Set of tools to make it easier to develop service in kubernetes.
 Especially servers / control planes.

+Note: most of the tools here (except for logs) require kubernetes 1.23+.

 Examples:

 Reverse port forward - redirect traffic pod's port 8080 to local port 8089